jareddingman/semesterproject-dashboard/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://thisismainpage.streamlit.app/)

+Please note that this dashboard's data may be removed for confidentiality reasons

 ### This repo is designed to update in the following ways:

 1. Whenever data is changed/pushed/deleted in the 'data' folder